Skip to content

 • Online scams – There’s an increasing number of scams to watch out for, such as phishing emails, fake websites and fraudulent texts.
 While it’s hard to list out every type of scam out there, you can teach them what to look out for, as well as how to keep information safe, such as using strong passwords.
 Our guide to scams has more info

-• Sharing personal information – To protect your child from the two situations above, make sure your child knows not to post sensitive information online, such as phone numbers, addresses, and card details
+• Sharing personal information – To protect your child, make sure your child knows not to post sensitive information online, such as phone numbers, addresses, and card details

 • Malware – Any software that’s designed to harm your computer and/or steal sensitive information from your device is malware.
 Teach your child to think twice before clicking suspicious links or downloading random files, as well as keeping your devices updated and using antivirus software